vueuse/schema-org/docs/schema/recipe.md

    */
   speakable?: unknown
   /**
-   * The year from which the article holds copyright status.
+   * The year from which the recipe holds copyright status.
    */
   copyrightYear?: string
   /**